 System Operations & Market Design

-Redefining Resource Adequacy (Capacity Accreditation) – This task force seeks to evaluate the state of the art practice for capacity accreditation.
-It will evaluate novel capacity accreditation methods and procurement mechanisms necessary for system planning and reliability with a changing energy mix, new technologies, and decarbonization goals.
+Redefining Resource Adequacy – This task force initially evaluated the state of the art practice for capacity accreditation and novel capacity accreditation methods and procurement mechanisms necessary for system planning and reliability with a changing energy mix, new technologies, and decarbonization goals.
+In 2024, the task force released a new report, outlining the need for, and a path toward, the use of a multi-metric criteria approach in resource adequacy analysis.

 - Ensuring Efficient Reliability: New Design Principles for Capacity Accreditation Report